-The Washington State Peer Support Program has trained and qualified individuals as Certified Peer Counselors since 2005.
-The program provides training to mental health consumers who wish to become Certified Peer Counselors.
-"Consumer" means a person who has applied for, is eligible for, or who has received mental health services.
-This definition also includes parents and legal guardians when they have a child under the age of 13, or a child 13 or older and they are involved in their treatment plan (see WAC 388-865-0150).
+Washington State's Peer Support Program has trained and qualified mental health consumers as Certified Peer Counselors since 2005.
+A "consumer" is someone who has applied for, is eligible for, or who has received mental health services.
+This also includes parents and legal guardians when they have a child under the age of 13, or a child 13 or older and they are involved in their treatment plan (WAC 388-865-0150).

 Bonnie Staples - Peer Support Program Administrator

 Certified peer counselors help consumers and families identify goals that promote recovery and resiliency and help to identify services and activities to reach these goals.
 They also:

 Help individuals and families take specific steps to achieve goals, such as building social support networks, managing internal and external stress, and navigating service delivery systems.